Alpha-Rho-Technologies/API/README.md

 ## Introduction

-AlpharhoTech provides a suite of APIs designed for investors seeking detailed analytics and data on various investment strategies.
+Alpha Rho Technologies LLC provides a suite of APIs designed for investors seeking detailed analytics and data on various investment strategies.
 This repository is aimed at simplifying and streamlining the process of accessing that data.

 ## Setup